| || |

 Dawne Slater-Putt, Genealogy Librarian

 Dawne holds a bachelor’s degree in journalism and French and a master’s degree in American history, both from Ball State University.
 Her master’s degree in library science is from Indiana University.
-She became a Certified Genealogist in 1996 and operated the genealogy company Heritage Pathways, Inc., from 1996 until coming back on staff at ACPL in 2009.
+She became a Board-certified genealogist in 1996 and operated the genealogy company Heritage Pathways, Inc., from 1996 until coming back on staff at ACPL in 2009.
 Dawne currently is recording secretary of the Indiana Genealogical Society.
 She was president of IGS from 1997-2001 and editor of its Indiana Genealogist quarterly publication for five years.
-Dawne is a trustee of the Board for Certification of Genealogists and currently serves the board as recording secretary.
+Dawne currently serves the Board for Certification of Genealogists as secretary and has been the indexer for the National Genealogical Society Quarterly since 2001.
 She is a former director for the Federation of Genealogical Societies.

 Her areas of specialty are genealogical writing and problem solving, Indiana research and 19th century African American research in the north.
 The Miami Indian Nation of Indiana is a developing area of interest.

 Aaron Smith, Genealogy Center Assistant Manager/Materials Handling Unit

 Aaron Smith, cataloger for The Genealogy Center collection, has served both public and academic libraries in the Midwest, and brings a love of human geography to his work.
 His undergraduate and graduate work in music and theology has led to a desire to provide access to the songs and stories of all peoples through librarianship, and he knows that providing extensive and quality access to such stories inspires more search and discovery.
 To this end, he understands the importance of keeping up with rapid technological change, and is closely involved in local efforts to make important genealogical resources available via the Internet.